andrewwu/the_stopwatch/README.md

 # The Stopwatch

-A lightweight stopwatch for the iPhone.
+A lightweight stopwatch and timer for iOS.

 http://thestopwatchapp.com